Joescripts/Joescripts/README.md

 - 👋 Hi, I’m @Joescripts
-- 👀 I’m interested in ...
-HTML, CSS ,JS, Jquery, PHP, Wordpress
+- 👀 I’m interested ...
+Wordpress Development (JQuery,PHP & MySQL)
-- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
+Wordpress Themes & Plugins Development
 - 📫 How to reach me ...
+Send Invite

 <!---
 Joescripts/Joescripts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.